ekfchan/SolveMore/README.md

 [**_tally_SVtypes.sh_**](manipulators/tally_SVtypes.sh)

 A shell script to tally up the different SV types from a smap file, printing the two-column results to stdout.
+It correctly accounts for the double entries for each inversions.
+It does not discriminate (exclude) `_nbase`, `_common`, or `_segdup` types (filtering scripts can be used for this).

 ```sh
 tally_SVtypes.sh exp_refineFinal1_merged_filter_inversions.smap